 Role of immune cell specific receptor glycosylation in immunotherapy response (Schatton and Barthel Lab)

 In my current project, I am investigating the consequences of immune cell type-specific receptor glycosylation in therapy response.
-It is often noticed that while immunotherapies are designed to target a specific cell type it often brings about its therapeutic response by integrating responses from other cells as well.
+It is often noticed that while immunotherapies are designed to target a specific cell type it often brings about their therapeutic response by integrating responses from other cells as well.
 Overall, the aim of my research is to identify innovative glyco-based combinatorial therapy to enhance disease response to immunotherapy in melanoma.

 Melanoma glycome in disease progression (Dimitroff Lab)